udsysnthi/ishara/content/pages/home.md

         title: 'Restaurant '
         tagline: ''
         subtitle: ''
-        text: >+
+        text: >

-          dining is more than just a meal—it's an experience.
+          Dining is more than just a meal—it's an experience.
 The guesthouse’s restaurant offers guests a chance to savor the authentic flavors of Sri Lanka’s hill country while enjoying the stunning beauty of the surrounding misty mountains and tea plantations.
 Whether you're sitting down for a hearty breakfast, a delicious lunch, or a peaceful dinner, the restaurant provides a cozy and inviting atmosphere to enjoy your meal.
         image:
           type: ImageBlock
           url: /images/img-placeholder.svg